Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection: Evaluation

 In order to determine the impact of modulation($M$), number of users ($N_t$) and SNR ($\rho$) on the optimal value of $r(\rho,M,N_t)$, we look at BER vs regularisation factor for various MIMO sizes and modulations, while keeping SNR fixed at 10 dB and 15 dB in Fig.~\ref{fig:reg_v_numMod}.
 We note that the BER reduces dramatically from $r = 0$ (unregularized) to around $r = 0.1$, beyond which the sensitivity of BER to choice of $r$ is not much.
 We note that the optimal value is around 0.15, which acts as a threshold: for larger $r$ the BER performance is only slightly affected.
 Based on these observations, for practicality, in our benchmarks, we will be using $r(\rho,M,N_t) = 0.15$, irrespective of SNR, modulation, and the number of users.
 In a practical system, similar experiments can be used to construct a lookup table for the optimal value of $r$ as a function of $M,N_t$ and $\rho$.

 Using the prescriptions above, Fig.~\ref{fig:16x16_higherMod} provides the BER performance of \textit{RI-MIMO} and \textit{TRIM} for a $12\times12$ and $16\times16$ MIMO system with 4 QAM and 16 QAM modulations.
 We see that the error floor problem appears even for higher modulation, and \textit{RI-MIMO} successfully mitigates it.
 Note that the difference between \textit{RI-MIMO} and MMSE reduces as the modulation order increases.
 However, TRIM provides superior performance for the same number of total anneals and provides 10-15 dB gain over MMSE.
+Finally, we expand our evaluation to have even more antennas and users ($32\times32$ and $64\times64$ MIMO) in Fig.~\ref{fig:16x16_RI_V_LARGE} and see similar performance trends for TRIM, RI-MIMO and MMSE as observed for our baseline $16\times16$ MIMO.